prahaladsharma/Chat_Flutter_app/README.md

 # flutter_app

-Flutter demo for adding type message in chat list by calling a parent class method from child class.
+Flutter demo for Handling async operations in Dart.
 ## Getting Started

 This project is a starting point for a Flutter application.